Masel Residence: Heritage listing

-The former Masel Residence was listed on the Queensland Heritage Register on 7 February 2005 having satisfied the following criteria.
+The former Masel Residence was listed on the Queensland Heritage Register on 7 February 2005.

-The place is important in demonstrating the evolution or pattern of Queensland's history.

 One of the first examples in Queensland of a house in a modernist style, the former Masel Residence is an important building in the evolution of architecture in Queensland.
 During the 1930s most houses in Queensland were being designed in traditional or historically derived styles.
 The former Masel Residence demonstrates the influence of modernist architectural ideas and practices that developed initially in Europe and became the dominant trend in architecture after World War 2.

-The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The former Masel Residence was designed in a style which although influential was not widely used and is uncommon outside of Brisbane.
 It is unusually intact for an interwar house, preserving in original condition both its architecture and its garden setting.

-The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The house demonstrates, through the inclusion of a purpose-built surgery with separate entry, ways in which work and domestic environments were combined in the homes of medical practitioners during the first half of the 20th century.

-The former Masel Residence is a striking example of a building in what is known as the interwar functionalist style and incorporates typical features of the style such as asymmetrical cubic massing, expanses of undecorated brick walls, steel corner and strip windows, curved brickwork corners, flat cantilevered awnings and a concealed roof.
+The former Masel Residence uses the interwar functionalist style and incorporates typical features of the style such as asymmetrical cubic massing, expanses of undecorated brick walls, steel corner and strip windows, curved brickwork corners, flat cantilevered awnings and a concealed roof.

-The place is important because of its aesthetic significance.

 The aesthetic qualities of the place are heightened by contrast with the otherwise traditional character of the surrounding Queensland country town.
 The house in its garden setting contributes to the distinctive character of the main street into Stanthorpe.

-The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

-The former Masel Residence is a highly accomplished design and received an inaugural award for meritorious architecture in Queensland.
+The former Masel Residence received an inaugural award for meritorious architecture in Queensland.

-The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-An early example of the work of one of Queensland's outstanding architects Charles Fulton, the house displays many of the characteristics of his work including an abstract sculptural form and the eschewing of internal decoration.